NICMx/rdap-server/demo-server.md

 ## Download

-You can download the demo server contained in a zip file from this link (TODO).
-It contains demo.jar, which will be used to run the demo, and two folders containing important files for the application.
-These folders will be explained later in this document.
-(TODO ¿dónde?
-No lo veo.)
+You can download the demo server contained in a zip file from this [link](https://github.com/NICMx/releases/raw/master/RedDog/rdap-server-demo-1.0.zip).
+It contains demo.jar, which will be used to run the demo.

 ## Running the demo

 Expand the compressed zip and run the jar normally:

-	unzip rdap-server-demo.zip
+	unzip rdap-server-demo-1.0.zip
 	cd rdap-server-demo
-	java –jar demo.jar
+	java -jar demo.jar

 The server will run at http://localhost:8080/rdap-server/ by default.
-You can change the binding IP and port, using the java –jar demo.jar [your-IP-address] [your-port] syntax.
+You can change the binding IP and port, using the java -jar demo.jar [your-IP-address] [your-port] syntax.
 As an example:

-	java –jar demo.jar 127.0.0.5 9090
+	java -jar demo.jar 127.0.0.5 9090

 When the server starts, the console will log messages as shown below.
-As long as you don’t get SEVEREs (as opposed to INFOs), the server is underway.
+As long as you don't get SEVEREs (as opposed to INFOs), the server is underway.

 ![SERVER CONSOLE](img/demo-console.jpg)